wagtail/wagtail/docs/getting_started/tutorial.md

 ```

 Every "page" in Wagtail can call out to its parent or children
-from its own position in the hierarchy.
+from its position in the hierarchy.
 But why do you have to
 specify `post.specific.intro` rather than `post.intro`?
 This has to do with the way you define your model: